Brian-Moser/zido/README.md

-# Zoomed In, Diffused Out: Towards Local Degradation-Aware Multi-Diffusion for Extreme Image Super-Resolution
+# When 512x512 Is Not Enough: Local Degradation-Aware Multi-Diffusion for Extreme Image Super-Resolution

 This work and repo builds upon [SeeSR](https://github.com/cswry/SeeSR).